How to explain COVID-19 to kids

-Sydney: How long will it take for everyone to get the vaccine?
+Kid Question 1: How long will it take for everyone to get the vaccine?

-Yeah, Sydney, this is a very astute question and the truth is scientists just do not know how long it will take for everyone to get the vaccine.
+Yeah, this is a very astute question and the truth is scientists just do not know how long it will take for everyone to get the vaccine.
 Right now, the problem is that we don't have enough vaccines to give everyone and we're starting with the oldest age groups because, like I said before, those are the people who are the most likely to get really sick from COVID-19.

 We don't even have a vaccine for kids approved yet, and probably we won't have one approved for kids until the first part of next year.
 Or at least young kids—kids under age 12.
 And so, you know, for everyone to get the vaccine who wants one, including kids, I would say it's going to take at least a year.